27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A small, fragrant touch that makes showers feel spa-like.

 The frame creates a focal point and makes the wall look more intentional.
 It also helps warm up cool tiles or chrome fixtures.
 Use a finish that matches other wood accents if you have them.
 Clean the mirror edge before installing so it sits flush.
-The upgrade feels immediate and cozy.

 Tips